Important: Client ID Update

 - Your activity/purpose may be permitted once a new purpose/activity has been created.

 - Your activity/purpose may be an existing purpose/activity no longer available for a new application.
-These activities/purposes may continue on public lands as is (e.g., rural school).
+These activities/purposes may continue on public lands as is (for example, rural school).
 This will be determined during the merit review of your application.